pure-data/pddp/md-reference/file-delete.md

 - file splitext
 - file splitname
 flags:
-- name: -q
-  description: set quiet verbosity
+- description: set quiet verbosity.
-- name: -v
+  flag: -q
-  description: set loud verbosity
+- description: set loud verbosity.
+  flag: -v
 inlets:
   1st:
   - type: symbol
-    description: file or directory to be deleted
+    description: file or directory to be deleted.
+  - type: verbose <float>
+    description: set verbosity on or off.
 outlets:
   1st:
   - type: symbol
-    description: the deleted path on success
+    description: the deleted path on success.
   2nd:
   - type: bang
-    description: if an error occurs
+    description: if an error occurs.
-methods:
-  - type: verbose <float>
-    description: set verbosity on or off
 draft: false
 ---
 NOTE: deleting destroys data. there is no confirmation dialog or anything of that kind.